-This change smooths the way for developers to introduce higher density housing units with as little as a 10 acre parcel.
-Apparently it is even less acreage the latest being 7.79 acres being applied for a subdivision.
+This change smoothed the way for developers to introduce higher density housing units with as little as a 10 acre parcel.
+Apparently it is even less acreage, the latest being 7.79 acres being applied for a subdivision.

-The importance and the impact this change is having on the county citizens is clearly seen in the latest 2 Planning Commission meetings as well as the County Council meetings can be found on the Meetings + Events page here Here are three such Planning Commission meetings: there are many others:
+The importance and the impact this change is having on the county citizens is clearly seen in Many of the approved developments (the Planning Commission meetings as well as the County Council meetings can be found on the Meetings + Events page here Here are three such Planning Commission meetings: there are many others:

 September 10, 2020 - beginning discussion with developers and then at the 1:08 :35 - lawyer here